 Marianne Reddan joined the CANLab as a graduate student in Fall 2013.
 As an undergraduate she studied 'fear' in the laboratory of Elizabeth Phelps at NYU, and later continued that line of research as a lab manager for Daniela Schiller at Mount Sinai School of Medicine.
 Marianne uses machine learning to 'decode' how the brain represents emotion.
 She is interested specifically in empathic processing and prosocial behavior, cognitive control of negative emotions, anxiety and post-traumatic stress disorder, and the protective effects of social support.

 Zach joined the lab in the summer of 2017 as a post baccalaureate research assistant.
 He graduated from Carnegie Mellon University in 2015 where he majored in Psychology with a focus in Cognitive Neuroscience.
-Zach is interested in learning about how varying expectations and environmental influences modulate pain perception as well as what corresponding patterns of neural activation are associated with painful stimuli.
-He later hopes to apply this knowledge in a clinical framework, ideally elucidating altered neural circuitry present in mood disorders.
+Zach is interested in studying the neural mechanisms associated with the chronification of pain and the onset of symptomotolgy associated with mood disorders.

 Judith is a master’s student in philosophy and cognitive science at CU Boulder in her second year of graduate school.
 She joined the lab in the summer of 2017 working on a back pain study investigating placebo and psychotherapy treatments for chronic pain.
 She graduated from Furman University in 2016 where she majored in biology and philosophy.
 She is currently interested in failures of introspection and how these might impact the way we engage with the world around us.